hkalexling/AWScrollView/README.md

 ###Usage:

-- In a view controller, drag and drog in a `UIScrollView`
+- In a storyboard, drag and drog in a `UIScrollView` into a viewController
 - Set the class of the `UIScrollView` to be `AWScrollView`
-- Connect the IBOutlet of `AWScrollView` to your view controllwe class file
+- Connect the IBOutlet of `AWScrollView` to your view controller class file
 - In your `viewDidLoad`, do the following:

         override func viewDidLoad() {